 75 Years of Television in Oklahoma

-A new exhibit, 75 Years of Television in Oklahoma, opens to the public on July 25 at the Oklahoma History Center Museum.
+75 Years of Television in Oklahoma is now on exhibit at the Oklahoma History Center Museum.

 On June 6, 1949, at 7 p.m., WKY-TV went on the air, introducing television to Oklahoma audiences.
 At the time, television was a new medium, touted as “a modern miracle” by The Daily Oklahoman newspaper.
 While technicians and photographers grappled with cameras and equipment, reporters wrote and rehearsed their scripts to make the newest means of communication a reality.
 Those early industry pioneers were on the cutting edge of producing television news, providing weather and tornado alerts, and tracking the achievements of the state’s teams and athletes.